-The foreign dividend received by or accrued to Resident Company A is included in its gross income under paragraph (k) of the definition of "gross income" in section 1(1).
-The foreign dividend is exempt from normal tax under section 10B(2)(e) since it is received or accrued from a foreign company in respect of listed shares.
+The foreign dividend in specie received by or accrued to Resident Company A is included in its gross income under paragraph (k) of the definition of "gross income" in section 1(1).
+It is exempt from normal tax under section 10B(2)(e), since it is received by or accrues to a resident company from a foreign company in respect of listed shares.